Mas Flow: Los Benjamins

-Mas Flow: Los Benjamins is the third compilation album by reggaeton producers Luny Tunes, released on September 26, 2006, by Machete Music.
-The album features appearances by RBD, Don Omar, Daddy Yankee, Héctor el Father, Tito El Bambino, Wisin & Yandel, Alexis & Fido, Zion, Magnate, Ñejo & Dalmata, Arcángel & De La Ghetto, and others.
+Mas Flow: Los Benjamins is the third compilation album by reggaeton producers Luny Tunes, released on September 26, 2006, by Mas Flow Inc. and Machete Music.
+The album features appearances by RBD, Don Omar, Daddy Yankee, Héctor el Father, Tito El Bambino, Wisin & Yandel, Alexis & Fido, Zion, Magnate, Ñejo & Dalmata, Arcángel & De la Ghetto, and others.
 It also featured the work of 17-year-old producer Marco Masis, better known as Tainy.

+Mas Flow: Los Benjamins receive mixed to positive reviews by critics and fans.
+The album debuted at number one on US Billboard Top Latin Albums and US Latin Rhythms Albums.
+Also debut at number 30 on US Billboard 200.
+Eventually, the album was nominated as Reggaeton Album Of The Year on 2007 Billboard Latin Music Awards.

 Shortly after releasing Mas Flow: Los Benjamins, reggaeton producers Luny Tunes released Los Benjamins: La Continuación.
 Essentially a deluxe edition of Mas Flow: Los Benjamins, La Continuación includes roughly two and a half hours of music spread over the course of two CDs and one DVD.
 The first CD is the original edition of Los Benjamins without the two unlisted bonus tracks on the end of that album.
 The second CD is composed of remixes of key songs from Los Benjamins, in addition to ten new songs, an opening instrumental, and four "bonus tracks" from the previously released compilation Raices del Reggaeton.
 The DVD includes a few videos.
 It was released on May 15, 2007.